Pre-provision OneDrive for users in your organization

 $users = Get-Content -path "C:\Users.txt"

-To verify that OneDrive has been created for your users, see How to display a list of OneDrive for Business site collections.
+To verify that OneDrive has been created for your users, see Get a list of all user OneDrive URLs in your organization.

 If you are pre-provisioning OneDrive for many users, it might take up to 24 hours for the OneDrive locations to be created.
 If a user's OneDrive isn't ready after 24 hours, please contact Support.